swatibersurda/Dish-Polling-App/README.md

 This App is Based on Dish polled by users he/she needs to select top three dishes from the selection provided.

 ## Tech Stack :
-The following is the tech stack we used to build this website :-
+The following is the tech stack I used to build this website :-

 <img src="https://cdn-icons-png.flaticon.com/512/226/226269.png" width=20/> HTML